 Our lives depend on energy.
-We use electricity to heat and cool our homes, generate light so we can read bedtime stories to our children, and to cook a special meal for our friends.
+We use electricity to heat and cool our homes, generate light so we can read bedtime stories to our children, and cook a special meal for our friends.
 Enjoying a hot shower or a cold beer at the end of the day depends on electricity or natural gas.
-We rely on gasoline and other liquid fuels to run vehicles, planes, trains and buses so we can get to work or school, go on holidays or to conferences, and to visit the grandchildren.
+We rely on gasoline and other liquid fuels to run vehicles, planes, trains and buses so we can get to work or school, go on holidays or to conferences, and visit the grandchildren.
 Industry employers need electricity, oil and natural gas to make and ship products to stores for consumers.
 It's not an overstatement to say that our entire way of life depends on energy.
 Unfortunately, there are some unintended consequences from depending on this kind of energy.

-Most of our energy comes from fossil fuels: carbon-based coal, gasoline, and natural gas.
-When we burn fossil fuels to generate energy we also produce pollution that affects air quality and changes the climate.
+Most of our energy comes from fossil fuels: carbonbased coal, gasoline, and natural gas.
+When we burn fossil fuels to generate energy, we also produce pollution that affects air quality and changes the climate.
+Air quality is affected because burning fossil fuels generates small particles and volatile organic

-Air quality is affected because burning fossil fuels generates small particles and volatile organic compounds that react in sunlight to create smog and that make rain more acidic.
+Figure 2: The oil we dig out of the ground and ship by rail or pipeline is processed in refineries like this one in Saint John and then pumped into our cars at gas stations.
+The entire process of producing oil and making gasoline and then burning it to make our vehicles run generates greenhouse gas emissions that are destabilizing the climate. compounds that react in sunlight to create smog and that make rain more acidic.
 Special pollution control equipment placed on smoke stacks and in cars can reduce this kind of pollution and once this pollution is reduced air quality can improve quickly.
-But producing and burning fossil fuels also releases greenhouse gases like carbon dioxide, methane and nitrous oxide affecting the climate.
+But producing and burning fossil fuels also releases greenhouse gases, like carbon dioxide, methane and nitrous oxide, affecting the climate.
 These emissions are not easily captured by end-of-pipe technologies.
 With the global population rapidly increasing over the last 100 years and with a growing and globalized economy so much fossil fuel is being burned that a lot of pollution is going into the air that we breathe.
-Globally, over 40 billion tonnes of carbon dioxide was emitted in 2014.11 In Canada, over 80% of the 732 million tonnes of greenhouse gas emissions that we generated in 2014 came from the energy we produce and use, about the same proportion as globally.12 In New Brunswick the proportion of our almost 15 million tonnes of emissions in 2014 from energy use was somewhat higher at about 90%13

-We add the remaining 10 to 20% by changing the land either by cutting trees to make products or to grow food.
-This happens because through photosynthesis trees and plants absorb carbon dioxide when they grow and release it when they die or are disturbed.
-Rotting food in landfills and using too much fertilizer also add to the problem by releasing greenhouse gases called methane and nitrous oxide.
+Globally, over 40 billion tonnes of carbon dioxide were emitted in 2014.11 In Canada, over 80% of the 732 million tonnes of greenhouse gas emissions that we generated in 2014 came from the energy we produce and use, about the same proportion as globally.12 In New Brunswick, the proportion of our almost 15 million tonnes of emissions in 2014 from energy use was somewhat higher at about 90%13 We add the remaining 10 to 20% by cutting trees to make products or to grow food.
+This happens because through photosynthesis trees and plants absorb carbon dioxide